 Second biggest city in Croatia.
 The city of Split was founded as the Greek colony in the 3rd century BC, a lot of buildings such as Diocletian palace still exist.
 Activities in Split: shopping, nightlife, museums, sightseeing.
 Also one of the main harbors of Croatia is in Split.
-You can get from Split to islands Hvar, Korcula, Vis and even take a ferry to Italy (Ancona) =) Also one of the main football clubs Hajduk is based in Split, you can watch different football games and epic concerts on Hajduk stadium.
+You can get from Split to islands like Hvar, Korcula, Vis and even take a ferry to Italy (Ancona).
+One of the main Croatian football clubs Hajduk is based in Split too, you can watch different football games and epic concerts on Hajduk stadium, Poljud or in Spaladium arena.

 How to get to Split